eyounx/ZOOpt/docs/ZOOpt/Parameters-in-ZOOpt.rst

         """
          def __init__(self, dim_list=[]):

--  ``dim_list`` is a list of tuples.Each tuple has three arguments.
+-  ``dim_list`` is a list of tuples.
+Each tuple has three arguments.
 For continuous dimensions, arguments are ``(type, range, float_precision)``. ``type`` indicates the continuity of the dimension, which should be set to ``ValueType.CONTINUOUS``. ``range`` is a list that indicates the search space.
-   ``float_precision`` indicates the precision of the dimension, e.g., if ``float_precision`` is set to ``1e-6``, ``0.001``, or ``10``, the answer will be accurate to six decimal places, three decimal places, or tens places.
+   ``float_precision`` indicates the precision of the dimension, e.g., if ``float_precision`` is set to ``1e-6``, ``0.001``, or ``10``, the answer will be accurate to six decimal places, three decimal places, or tens places, respectively.
 For discrete dimensions, arguments are ``(type, range, has_partial_order)``. ``type`` indicates the continuity of the dimension, which should be set to ``ValueType.DISCRETE``. ``range`` is a list that indicates the search space.
    ``has_partial_order`` indicates whether this dimension is ordered. ``True`` is for an ordered